 Opening Dates and Times

-The Guildhall will be open every Thursday 12pm to 4.30pm, throughout the summer season from the 28th of April until the 1st of September.
+The Guildhall will be open every Thursday 12pm to 4.30pm, throughout the summer season from 4th May until 31st August.

 Group visits can be arranged at other times by contacting Tullie House on 01228 618718.